Popov Manor House: Shelling and robbery of the estate

-On March 7, 2022, during the military invasion of Ukraine, the Popov Manor was fired upon by Russian troops.
+On 7 March 2022, during the military invasion of Ukraine, the Popov Manor was fired upon by Russian troops.
 The arena-stable building of the Popov manor was damaged.

-On March 13, 2022, the museum was looted by the Russian military.
+On 13 March 2022, the museum was looted by the Russian military.
 In addition to the robbery, they damaged the premises, broke the windows and broke all the doors.

-On April 19, 2023, it became known that the occupiers began to remove property from the historical and architectural museum-reserve located in the building of the once famous European palace and park ensemble-estate of General Vasyl Popov, which was built in 1894.
-This estate was once supposed to be an alternative to the Vorontsov Palace in Alupka.
-According to many researchers, the author of the project of the palace complex and many of its elements was the world-famous architect Benoit.
-According to experts, this is a real miracle of urban planning and there are no analogues of such high-quality brickwork in Ukraine or Europe.
+On 19 April 2023, it was reported that the Russians began to remove property from the manor.

 Owners of the Popovy estate

 The lands near the future city of Oleksandrivsk were donated by Empress Catherine II to General Vasyl Popov.
 He became the founder of the settlement that later became the town of Vasylivka.
 Previously, the area was used for Cossack winter quarters and had several farms.

-The general's grandson, Vasyl Popov, started a large-scale construction project in the second half of the nineteenth century.
+The general's grandson, Vasyl Popov, started a large-scale construction project in the second half of the 19th century.
 The Popov family owned the estate until the October Revolution of 1917.

 Construction of the estate

-It was not possible to identify the author of the project.
+It is not possible to identify the project's founder.
 Most likely, there were several of them, which causes problems for researchers.
 One of the possible architects is a local architect, Oleksandr Ageienko.
-According to stylistic features, one of the authors could have been the architect from St. Petersburg, Benoit Nikolai Leontievich (1813-1898).
-The construction of the manor lasted 20 years (1864-1884), and it became the largest among the manors of Eastern Ukraine.
-Built in the historical styles of the XIX century, the castle has features of the Northern Italian Renaissance, Gothic and Moorish features.
+According to stylistic features, one of the architects could have been Benoit Nikolai Leontievich from St. Petersburg (1813–1898).
+The construction of the manor lasted 20 years (1864–1884), and it became the largest among the manors of Eastern Ukraine.
+Built in the historical styles of the 19th century, the castle has features of the Northern Italian Renaissance, Gothic and Moorish features.
 The buildings are constructed of red brick from Popov's own factories in Vasylivka.

-V.S.
-Popov was the manager of the office for the construction of royal houses and gardens.
+V. S. Popov was the manager of the office for the construction of royal houses and gardens.
 At a certain period, in the midst of career ups and downs, the count left the service due to health problems and began to arrange his estates.
 Popov had many of them: in the Yekaterinoslav, Kherson, Tavriya, Minsk provinces, and in the Urals.